ghostbane38/LibGuildRoster/README.md

 ![Example Graphic](https://i.imgur.com/oQM3brJ.jpg)

-Addons running through one 'channel' will introduce a level of comppadability that benefits everyone.
+Addons running through one 'channel' will introduce a level of compatibility that benefits everyone.
 This also brings up a few additional benefits, such as fixing the background texture of the Roster window.
-The Lib caculates how the texture should render, based on the relative content available for the current guild in the Scene.
+The Lib calculates how the texture should render, based on the relative content available for the current guild in the Scene.

 ![An extreme example](https://i.imgur.com/bbFJA3g.jpg)